snachodog/choteau_chamber/bylaws.md

 #### **SECTION 6.**

 Any Director who fails to attend three consecutive Board meetings without a valid reason may be disqualified by a majority vote of the Board.
+Any Director who's membership lapses as of the 31st of January of a year may be disqualified by a majority vote of the Board.

 #### **SECTION 7.**